 Want to start an argument in southern Huntingdon County?
 Ask locals whether they prefer the original Pizza Star in Orbisonia, or the Pizza Star II in Three Springs.
 Opinions run strong.
 The menus, however, are similar — the restaurants are operated by two branches of the same family.
 (There’s a third Pizza Star over in Path Valley, too.)

 Locals love this tiny restaurant on Route 522 in downtown Shirleysburg for its daily specials and comfort food.
-While you’re in Shirleysburg, head to West Street for a glance at the terrific old school building, and check out the Old Baptist Cemetery on the north end of town — the EBT tracks run right through the middle.
+While you’re in Shirleysburg, head to West Street for a glance at the terrific old school building, and check out the Old Baptist Cemetery on the north end of town — the EBT tracks run right through the middle. through the middle.

 In the mood for a burger and a beer?
 Checkers has you covered, with a menu that starts with a “Pontooner Burger” (“Golden BBQ sauce, grilled onions, grilled ham, bacon, mozzarella cheese, lettuce, and tomato”) and continues through a variety of other burger and sub offerings.